Creative Care treats trauma and PTSD

 The traumatic event may impair your memory of the event and affect how you view yourself, resulting in what’s referred to as cognitive and mood symptoms.

-The intensity of your symptoms can vary and may flare-up during periods of stress.
+Furthermore, the intensity of your symptoms can vary and may flare-up during periods of stress.

 What are the risk factors for PTSD?